-- The President shall be vested with the authority to assign any responsibility to any office-bearer or any Active Member of the Party.
+- The Co-Presidents collectively shall be vested with the authority to assign any responsibility to any office-bearer or any Active Member of the Party.

-- Candidate getting highest votes shall be declared President by the Returning Officer.
+- Candidates in their own categories (Female and Male/ Other) getting majority votes (51%) shall be declared as elected Co-Presidents by the Returning Officer.

-- The contenders for the President’s post must have been an office-bearer or a member of the PAC for a minimum period of three years, except for the first time.
+- The contenders for the Co-Presidents’ roles must have been national office-bearers or members of the PAC for a minimum period of one year.

-- The person must not have been implicated in any corrupt practice or involved in any anti-party activity.
+- The persons must not have been implicated in any corrupt practice or involved in any anti-Party activity.

-- The President shall enjoy special rights in special circumstances.
-However, the President shall have to justify their action(s) in the next National Council or meeting of the National Executive.
-The PAC or the National Executive may change the decisions taken by the President in special circumstances by two-thirds majority.
+- The Co-Presidents shall enjoy special rights in special circumstances.
+However, the Co-Presidents shall have to justify their action(s) in the next PAC/Annual General Meeting (AGM) or National Convention.
+The PAC/ National Executive/ National Council/ National Convention may change the decisions taken by the Co-Presidents in special circumstances by two-thirds majority.

-- The President may nominate any of the Vice Presidents to discharge their duties in their absence.
-In such special circumstances, the PAC shall also nominate one of the National Vice-Presidents to act as National Working President.
+- The Co-Presidents collectively may nominate any of the Vice-Presidents to discharge their duties in their absence.

-- The President shall be one of the three Signatories as regards the financial/ monetary issues of the Party.
+- One of the Co-Presidents shall be one of the three Signatories as regards the financial/ monetary/ bank issues of the Party.